Tinformant/MA-Permit-Test/README.md

 ### Passing on the right
 	The vehicle you are passing is making or about to make a left turn

-### School Bus
+### School bus
 If a school bus or a school pupil transport vehicle has its lights flashing and a stop sign extended, you must stop.
 It is the law.
 It does not matter which side of the road you are traveling on.
 Remain stopped until the lights stop flashing or the stop sign folds back.

 ### Parking on hills
 	no curb: turn wheels towards edge of road
 	Downhill Against a Curb — Turn your towards the curb.
 	Uphill against a curb - turn wheels outward

 ### Passing on the right lane
-	* Vehicle I'm passing is making a left turn
+	Vehicle I'm passing is making a left turn
-	* I'm driving on a one-way street
+	I'm driving on a one-way street
-	* on a multi-lane highway
+	on a multi-lane highway